astro-reactive/astro-reactive/README.md

 To run the project's demo app locally:
 1. Clone/Fork the project
 1. Install deps: `npm i`
-1. Run the demo app: `npm run demo`
+1. Run the demo app: `npm run dev`
 1. Open on browser: `http://localhost:3000`

+To play around the library using the demo app, the sourc code is in the `demo` directory.

 *[Please report issues and suggestions](https://github.com/ayoayco/astro-reactive-library/issues)*